sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 What you need for this tutorial:
 * A computer with full Internet access.
 * A browser (Chrome or Firefox will do nicely).
 * A **demo account**.
-Pick the account that corresponds to your team from [here](https://docs.google.com/spreadsheets/d/1zUVq5VrZLHhoFs3YCwDGGeDGLXDYBhF7dRFPCDDIppg/edit?usp=sharing).
+Pick the account that corresponds to your team from `here` (no longer available).
 The password will be provided by the workshop organizers.
 *The accounts will remain active until 15th of August.*
 * Java, at least version 8 (a.k.a.
 1.7)
 * An SSH client.